ucsf-wynton/wynton-website-hpc/docs/hpc/about/roadmap.md

 * GPU compute: An additional 12 communal GPUs on three GPU nodes (2019-09-13)

 * GPU policy: All GPU nodes, communal and contributed, are available to all users.
-When running on another contributors GPU node, run time is limited to 2 hours.
+When running on another contributor's GPU node, run time is limited to 2 hours.
 (2019-09-20)

 * Scheduler: Support for email notification upon job completion, e.g. `qsub -m bea` (2019-11-12)